KhushnoorAnsari/CodeAlpha_Language_Translation_Tool/README.md

 - `main.py`: The main script containing the GUI code and the translation logic.
 - `README.md`: This file, with instructions on how to use the project.
+- `requirements.txt`: Specifies the dependencies for the project.
+- `LICENSE`: The MIT License for this project.
+- `Project_Video.mp4`: A video demonstration of the project.

 ## Usage